-In mild cases of DDH, the femoral head moves back and forth slightly out of the socket, causing a child to have an unstable hip.
-In more serious cases, the head becomes dislocated, moving completely out of the socket, but sometimes can be put back in with pressure.
-In the most severe cases, the femoral head may not even reach the socket where it should be held in place.
+When a child has a mild case of DDH, the ball moves back and forth slightly in the socket, causing an unstable hip.
+In more serious cases, the ball becomes dislocated and moves completely out of the socket.
+In the most severe cases, the ball may not even reach the socket where it should be held in place.

-Hip dislocations are relatively uncommon, affecting just 1 in 1,000 live births.
-However, some degree of instability of the hip is seen in as many as 1 in 3 newborns.
-Girls are more likely to develop dislocations of the hip.
+Hip dislocations are fairly uncommon, affecting just 1 in 1,000 newborns.
+However, some degree of hip instability happens in as many as 1 in 3 newborns.
+Girls are more likely than boys to have hip dislocations.

-DDH usually affects only one side of the body, most often the left side, and pain is rare.
+DDH usually affects only one side of the body, most often the left.
+Babies usually don't feel any pain and don't show any obvious symptoms.
+To diagnose it, doctors look for these signs:

-A doctor can determine whether a hip is dislocated or likely to become dislocated by gently pushing and pulling on the child's thighbones, and determining whether they are loose in their sockets.
-In one commonly used diagnostic test, a child lies on a flat surface and his or her thighs are spread out in order to gauge the hips' range of motion.
+A doctor can determine whether a hip is dislocated or likely to become dislocated by gently pushing and pulling on the child's thighbones to see if they are loose in their sockets.
+In one commonly used diagnostic test, a child lies on a flat surface and his or her thighs are spread out to check the hips' range of motion.

-A second test brings the knees together and attempts to push the femoral head rearward, out of the socket.
+A second test brings the knees together and attempts to push the femoral head out of the socket.
 It is during these tests that the doctor will hear a "click," which may indicate a dislocation.
-These maneuvers are done at routine checkups until the baby is walking normally.
+These maneuvers are done at routine checkups until babies are walking normally.

 Sometimes a doctor will recommend an X-ray or ultrasound to get a better view of a dislocated hip.
-X-rays are performed on older kids, while ultrasounds are recommended for babies under 3 months old because their hip tissue has not yet hardened from flexible cartilage (which won't not show up on X-rays) to bone.
+X-rays (which only take pictures of bones) are done with older kids, while ultrasounds (which take pictures of bones and soft tissues) are better for babies younger than 3 months old because their hip tissue has not yet hardened into bone.

-Treatment for DDH depends on the age of the child and the severity of the condition.
+Treatment for DDH depends on the child's age and the severity of the condition.
 Mild cases may correct themselves in the first few weeks of life.
+In many cases, however, the pediatrician will refer the child to see a bone specialist (orthopedic surgeon) for treatment.

-If an unstable hip is seen in newborns, the hip may be held in position with a Pavlik harness.
+If baby has an unstable hip that does not get better, a brace called a Pavlik harness will be used to hold the hip in position.
 This device keeps the femoral head in its socket by holding the knee up toward the child's head.
 A shoulder harness attaches to foot stirrups to keep the leg elevated.
-The goal is to keep the femoral head in the hip socket and stimulate normal formation of the socket.
+The goal is to keep the femoral head in the hip socket.
+As a baby grows, this helps the hip joint to develop normally.
 Treatment with the Pavlik harness lasts about 6 to 12 weeks, and continues until the hip is stable and ultrasound exams are normal.

 After reaching age 2 or 3, a child might need surgery on the pelvis to deepen the hip socket (if it's too shallow) or to shorten the thighbone or realign it.
-After surgery, the child is put in a hip spica (body cast).
-About 1 in 20 babies with DDH needs more than the Pavlik harness to correct the condition.
+After surgery, kids need to wear a hip spica cast (a type of body cast that keeps the hips from moving).
+The cast usually is needed for several months, depending on the child's condition.

-DDH can't be prevented, but if it's recognized early and treated appropriately, most children will develop normally and have no related problems.
+When DDH is recognized early and treated appropriately, most children develop normally and have no related problems.

 |American Academy of Orthopaedic Surgeons (AAOS) The AAOS provides information for the public on sports safety, and bone, joint, muscle, ligament and tendon injuries or conditions.|